calwoodford/anki_decks/expressjs/expressjs.md

 <details><summary><b>Answer</b></summary>
 <p>

+Stands for 'request'.
 This is an object that represents the incoming HTTP request from the client, which includes information about the URL, headers, and more.

 </p>
 </details>